900 University Ave, Riverside, CA 92521

 Educational and Employment Opportunities

-Pollinator Identification and Analysis: Seeking UCR undergraduate student (CNAS junior or senior preferred) to help a second-year Ph.D. student in the Wilson-Rankin Lab in the UCR Entomology Department with research during Winter Quarter 2017.
+Pollinator Identification and Analysis: Seeking UCR undergraduate student (CNAS junior or senior preferred) to help a second-year Ph.D. student in the Wilson-Rankin Lab in the UCR Entomology Department with research during Summer 2017.
 Position available ASAP.
 Volunteer (without salary) position, roughly 10-15 hours per week.
 Responsibilities will include:

 * Lab work at UCR.
 This will involve drying, pinning, labeling, and sorting insects (particularly bees) collected from field work for preservation and subsequent identification, as well as performing tasks in ArcGIS software and processing insect samples for toxicity analyses.